rryam/VecturaKit/README.md

 let text = "Sample text to be embedded" let documentId = try await vectorDB.addDocument(
     text: text,
-    id: UUID(),  // Optional, will be generated if not provided
+    id: UUID()  // Optional, will be generated if not provided )
-    model: .default  // Uses Model2Vec 32M model by default
-)
 ```